Montreal Canadiens: Crest and sweater design

-One of sport's oldest and most recognizable logos, the classic 'C' and 'H' of the Montreal Canadiens was first used together in the 1917–18 season, when the club changed its name to "Club de hockey Canadien" from "Club athlétique Canadien", before evolving to its current form in 1952–53.
-The "H" stands for "hockey", not "Habitants", a popular misconception.
-According to About.com, the first man to refer to the team as "the Habs" was American Tex Rickard, owner of the Madison Square Garden, in 1924.
+The classic "C" and "H" in the Canadiens' logo, one of the sport's oldest and most recognizable, were first used together in the 1917–18 season, when the club changed its name from "Club Athlétique Canadien" to "Club de Hockey Canadien", before evolving to its current form in 1952–53.
+Previous logo iterations had simply a "C" for "Canadiens" in 1909–10 and a "C" with an "A" inside from 1913 to 1916, with the "A" standing for "Athlétique".
+The "H" stands for "Hockey" in the 1917–18 team name ("Club de Hockey Canadien"), not "Habitants", a popular misconception.
+In Quebec history, habitants were francophone settlers who farmed the land along both shores of the St. Lawrence River and the Gulf of St. Lawrence.
+As a nickname for the hockey team, "Habitants" is attested in French on 9 February 1914 in a Le Devoir report of a 9–3 win over Toronto.
+According to About.com, the first man to refer to the team as "the Habs" was Tex Rickard, owner of the Madison Square Garden, in 1924.
 Rickard apparently told a reporter that the "H" on the Canadiens' sweaters was for "Habitants".
-In French, the "Habitants" nickname dates back to at least 1914, when it was printed in Le Devoir to report a 9–3 win over Toronto on the ninth of February.

-Since 1911, the team's primary colours are blue, white and red.
-The home sweater is predominantly red in colour and features four blue and white stripes: one across each arm, one across the chest and the other across the waistline.
-The main road sweater is white with a red and blue stripe across the waist, red at the end of both arm sleeves, and red shoulder yokes.
-The basic design has been in use since 1914 and took its current form in 1925, generally evolving as materials changed.
-Because of the team's lengthy history and significance in Quebec, the sweater has been referred to as 'La Sainte-Flanelle' (the holy flannel sweater).
+Since 1911, the team's primary colours have been blue, white and red.
+The home sweater is predominantly red, with four blue-and-white stripes: one across each arm, one across the chest, and one across the waistline.
+The main road sweater is white with a red-and-blue stripe across the waist, red at the end of both sleeves, and red shoulder yokes.
+The basic design has been in use since 1914 and took its current form in 1925, evolving as materials changed.
+Because of the team's long history and significance in Quebec, the sweater has been called 'La Sainte-Flanelle' ("the holy flannel sweater").